nice-game-hints/lsl-wetdreams-one/150-anu/index.md

 She appreciates the truth.

 # So?
-Say that the smart phone says you need to meet.
+ * Say that the smart phone says you need to meet.
-Tell that you know BJ and Faith.
+ * Tell that you know BJ and Faith.
-Say that you were up in the tower with them.
+ * Say that you were up in the tower with them.
-Tell that you found the smartphone.
+ * Tell that you found the smartphone.

-She gives you a USB drive to copy information.
+She gives you a USB drive to [copy information into](010-info.md).